List of Sustainable Development Goal targets and indicators: Targets and indicators for each SDG

 This table is the global indicator framework for the Sustainable Development Goals and targets of the 2030 Agenda for Sustainable Development The footnotes are updates from the indicator framework in 2020.
+Earlier in 2016, as stated in the UN Sustainability Development, the Member States have decided that the report should be produced once every four years to inform the SDG review deliberations; reported from 15 experts who all have representing backgrounds.
 The official indicator list below includes all updates until the 51st session Statistical Commission in March 2020.
 Between 15 October 2018 and 17 April 2020, a range of changes have been made to the indicators.
 Those are not yet reflected in the table below.

 Sustainable Development Goal indicators should be disaggregated, where relevant, by income, sex, age, race, ethnicity, migratory status, disability and geographic location, or other characteristics, in accordance with the Fundamental Principles of Official Statistics.